Douglas Chandor: Career

 His 1952 portrait of Elizabeth II is in the British Government Art Collection.
 It was the first painted portrait of her following her accession and commissioned by Eleanor Roosevelt.
 Chandor travelled to London specifically to paint her and was reported to have said that "she could not have made a better subject".
 According to Chandor, the Queen was an ideal model "standing for me as long as I wished with soldierly self-discipline and sitting as well as a sphinx when I worked on the face".
 In the painting, she wears the ribbon and star of the Order of the Garter.
 It took eight hour-long sittings in Buckingham Palace's drawing room, during which Chandor was accompanied by his wife, and the two of them kept the Queen amused with jokes and poems.
 The Queen was able to follow Chandor's work through a mirror placed behind him.
 Chandor told Life magazine that "the queen is an infinitely more beautiful woman than any photograph has ever shown, and when she smiles there is a radiance such as I have seldom seen in any face."
 The portrait was placed on public exhibition in New York City in May through June 1953.
 Eleanor Roosevelt saw the painting at the Wildenstein Galleries before it went on to hang in the British embassy in Washington, D.C., and thought it "one of his real masterpieces".

 About 200 paintings by Chandor have been recorded, including Sara Delano Roosevelt, U.S. president Herbert Hoover, and U.S. financier and statesman Bernard Baruch.
-Earlier portraits include Princess Ghika and Lady Alexandra Curzon.
+Earlier portraits include Princess Ghika and Lady Alexandra Metcalfe.